- September 26, 1994

 Eastside :

-- 1993/06-07 (~).
-2Pac kind of hesitated between solo and group version for his Mr. Middle Finger solo album (the other one probably for a B-Side).
+- Story.
+2Pac kind of hesitated between solo and group version for his Mr. Middle Finger solo album (the other one probably for the B-Side).
 Both versions were supposedly recorded around the same day, according to Mopreme, so in the early recordings of the album.
-Then 2Pac chose this group version to promote Thug Life Volume 1 : Honor Among Thugz new project in his then forthcoming solo album project Street Fame / Out on Bail and then transferred the song in Volume One itself in early 94.
+Then 2Pac chose this group version to promote the group Thug Life in his then forthcoming solo album project Street Fame / Out on Bail, then went back to the solo version (cf. R U Still Down '94) probably when Volume 1 was enough advanced, before definitely chosing to transfer the song in Volume One in February '94.
 In late 94, he will also record a new version with Dramacydal for Young Thugz EP, almost released as a b-side to Hard 2 Imagine planned single (cf. Dramacydal LP).

 - Samples :